ImmanPol/Functions-and-Errors-Project/README.md

 ## Overview

-This repository contains a simple Solidity smart contract that demonstrates the usage of `require()`, `assert()`, and `revert()` statements.
+This repository contains a simple Solidity smart contract named `Iggy` that demonstrates the usage of `require()`, `assert()`, and `revert()` statements.
 These statements are essential for enforcing preconditions, validating internal state, and handling exceptional cases in smart contract development.

 ## Requirements